Skip to navigation Skip to content

 If an EPOA has been provided and it states that the attorney’s powers do not come into effect until after the customer has lost decision-making capacity, check if supporting or medical evidence has been provided.
 Use the POA Fast Note to record the information.
 If medical evidence has not been provided do not save it as a Display on Access (DOA) DOC.
 Save the Fast Note as a regular DOC and annotate it advising the EPOA can only be used once medical evidence of the customer’s impaired decision-making capacity is received.

-Include on the POA DOA DOC the:
+Include on the POA or FMO DOA DOC the:

-• Attorney’s full name and address
+• attorney’s, administrator’s or financial manager’s full name and address

 Step